 Protection from data breaches and hackers

 Already in 2020, Firefox Monitor reported on 30+ data breaches that exposed a shocking amount of personal data.
 Bad actors know people reuse the same passwords and email logins, so if they get their hands on this data, they may use it to try accessing other accounts.

 *Each number indicates the time that a piece of data was exposed in a breach.

 If you used an email alias with Firefox Relay and it ends up in a data breach, you will be able to resolve the security risk to your email address quickly by disabling or deleting the alias.
 Your primary email address is protected from the breach.

 Sign up for Firefox Relay

 Ready to check it out for yourself?
-Sign up for an invitation to the closed beta of Firefox Relay to give it a try.
+Sign up for the open beta of Firefox Relay to give it a try.

 Also published on Medium.